 The Witches of Scotland by Steven P. Aitchison could be a compelling choice for readers who enjoy dark fantasy with emotional depth and mature themes.
 The story weaves together elements of witchcraft, trauma, and empowerment, following characters who navigate personal struggles while uncovering hidden truths.
 For mature readers, especially those who appreciate stories that don’t shy away from the harsh realities of life, this book offers a gripping and intense experience.
 The complex characters and strong emotional arcs can lead to meaningful reflection and discussion, making it a thought-provoking read for the right audience.
 However, for some families, this series might not be the best fit due to its frequent strong language, scenes depicting abuse, and dark thematic content.
 While there isn’t graphic sexual content, there are dream-like sequences that include romantic tension and sensual moments, such as kissing and emotional intimacy.
 The violence, although not gratuitous, can be intense and emotionally charged, involving disturbing situations like child abuse and cult-like environments.
 Families looking for lighter fantasy or those who prefer books with minimal language and dark themes might find this one too heavy.
 It’s a better fit for readers who are emotionally ready for serious subject matter and nuanced portrayals of trauma and healing.

-AUTHOR KELLY ARMSTRONG THE SUMMONING
+AUTHOR KELLEY ARMSTRONG

-AUTHOR KELLY ARMSTRONG
+AUTHOR KELLEY ARMSTRONG

-THE SUMMONING
+THE SUMMONING (BOOK 1)

 My name is Chloe Saunders and my life will never be the same again.